My Blurb-osphere

 You may know that a bee, back from scouting the fields, does a sweet little dance for the hive, directing them to the precise location of a honeypot of pollen.
 This page is the human equivalent of that desire to share a good thing when you find it.
 Have a buzz around.

-A tree you might call the mother of all maples stands in a grove on a 200-year-old farm in Orange, Vermont.
-By certain dimensions it ranks as the largest living maple in the state.
-And it almost went unrecognized as such until, in 2011, Dave asked me to make a short video (slides and text) about the history of his family’s maple grove and the year-round forestry work involved in producing maple syrup.
+A tree that you might call, in a slang way, the mother of all maples, stands in a grove on a 200-year-old farm in Orange, Vermont.
+By certain dimensions it ties in size with the largest living maple of its kind in the state.
+And it almost went unrecognized as such until, in 2011, Dave Strong asked me to make a short informational video about the history of his family’s sugaring operation and the year-round forestry work involved in producing maple syrup.

-As we wrapped up shooting and came out another side of the grove, we passed the “mother maple.”
-It was a familiar sight to Dave, but I was awestruck and suggested he have a state forester take a look.
-And now it’s in the record books.
+As we wrapped up shooting and came out another side of the woods, we passed the enormous matriarch of the sugarwoods.
+The tree early settlers left standing to continue seeding the grove.
+It was an everyday sight to Dave, but I was awestruck and suggested he have a state forester take a look.
+Just for grins, you know?
+They might be interested in cataloging it.
+And so Dave did.
+And now this tree is in the official record books.
 Stick with the 5-minute video to the end to see this spectacular specimen and its stats.
-Be patient near the middle where the screen goes black for a bit and then the rest of the video proceeds.
+Please be patient near the middle where the screen goes black for several seconds before the video proceeds.
+A rookie error.
 This was my first attempt producing something like this back in the day.
 Lessons were learned.
-WATCH VIDEO

 Alicia displays one of her toad houses.